Physicist Stephen Hawking dies at 76 | The Japan Times

 But fate also dealt Hawking a cruel hand.
 Crippled by amyotrophic lateral sclerosis (ALS), which attacks the nerves controlling voluntary movement, he spent most of his life in a wheelchair.

-Hawking defied predictions that he would only live for a few years, overcoming the debilitating effects of ALS on his mobility and speech that left him paralyzed and able to communicate only via a computer speech synthesiser.
+Hawking defied predictions that he would only live for a few years, overcoming the debilitating effects of ALS on his mobility.
+A severe attack of pneumonia in 1985 left him breathing through a tube, forcing him to communicate through an electronic voice synthesizer that gave him his distinctive robotic monotone.

 “I am quite often asked: how do you feel about having ALS?” he once wrote.
 “The answer is, not a lot.
 I try to lead as normal a life as possible, and not think about my condition, or regret the things it prevents me from doing, which are not that many.”